-During five weeks I completed three itineraries totalling two hundred trekking kilometers with an overall elevation gain of 18,000 meters.
-My first destination, Annapurna Base Camp, is an easy to moderate trek which takes around one week.
-There are full accommodations with a wide variety of amenities from the very first day at Nayapul (elev.
-1070m) all the way to base camp, the reason many opt for this popular itinerary.
-Additionally, there's extraordinary scenery along the entire route culminating at base camp (4130m) located below the immense, three thousand meter south face of Annapurna South and the West Face of sacred and unclimbed Machhupuchhre.
+During five weeks I completed three very different itineraries totalling two hundred trekking kilometers with an overall elevation gain of 18,000 meters.
+My first destination, the wildly popular Annapurna Base Camp trek, is an easy to moderate trek that takes approximately one week to complete.
+There are comfortable accommodations offering a wide variety of amenities from the very first day all the way to base camp at 4130 meters, one reason many opt for this popular trek.
+Jaw-dropping scenery is your constant companion each day, with deep, steep and mysterious valleys - the pathways to the giants - that culminate below the immense, three thousand meter south face of Annapurna South and the West Face of sacred and unclimbed Machhupuchhre.
 These are once-in-a-lifetime views that anyone can appreciate.

-My motivation for returning again to Nepal was to witness the many changes taking place during three decades and to also follow some of the original approach route taken by the 1950 French Expedition that made the first ascent of an eight thousand meter peak, without supplemental oxygen on their first attempt of a mountain that had never before been explored.
-The subsequent account 'Annapurna: First Conquest of an 8000-meter Peak' by expedition leader Maurice Herzog is today the best selling mountaineering book of all time, an epic yet controversial story which adds further mystique to the region on both sides of the Kali Gandaki, the deepest canyon in the world.
+My primary motivation for returning to Nepal was to follow the original approach route taken by the 1950 French Expedition that made the first ascent of an eight thousand meter peak, without supplemental oxygen or reliable maps, and on their first attempt of a mountain that had never before been explored.
+The subsequent account 'Annapurna: First Conquest of an 8000-meter Peak' by expedition leader Maurice Herzog is today the best selling mountaineering book of all time, an epic yet controversial account which adds further mystique to the region on both sides of the Kali Gandaki, the deepest canyon in the world.

 My third and final destination was the popular Poon Hill Trek, one of the best locations in Nepal to watch the sunrise on Dhaulagiri I, seventh highest mountain in the world, the Annapurna Massif and Machhupuchhre.
 This is a short and easy itinerary, just 3-5 days with a little over 2000 meters of elevation gain.
 Arrive well before sunrise and watch the landscape transform as stars disappear from view and alpenglow begins to paint the Himalaya.